-The practice is owned by an individual who is the principal dentist there.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The practice is owned by a company and as a condition of registration must have a person registered with the CQC as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at Eastleigh Dental Practice is one of the principal dentists.

-During the inspection we spoke with two dentists, two dental nurses, two receptionists and the practice manager.
+During the inspection we spoke with two of the principal dentists and both trainee dental nurses.
 We looked at practice policies and procedures and other records about how the service is managed.